Entry and Employment Regulations

 The UK welcomes international students from all around the world, but there is a rigorous visa process you must follow.

 It is important to be aware of the entry and employment regulations that affect international students in the UK.
-In this section, The Complete University Guide has information on:
+Click through the gallery below to make sure you fulfil all that's required to gain successful entry as an international student in the UK.

-- In addition, students from certain countries coming to university in Britain will need to obtain entry clearance (often called a 'visa') from the UK Border Agency before arrival.
-This could take several weeks to arrange.
+Students from certain countries coming to university in Britain will need to obtain entry clearance (often called a 'visa') from the UK Border Agency before arrival.
+This could take several weeks to arrange so we advise getting it out of the way as soon as possible.

 The application is assessed on a Points Based System (Tier 4).
 Under this system you will need 40 points by satisfying two criteria: